Kanban (development): Kanban practices

+Kanban is a strategy that aims to follow these in order to create systems that are efficient, effective, and predictable.

-As described in books on kanban for software development, the two primary practices of kanban are to visualize work and limit work in progress (WIP).
-Four additional general practices of kanban listed in Essential Kanban Condensed are to make policies explicit, manage flow, implement feedback loops, and improve collaboratively.
+The Kanban Method is a specialized and detailed extrapolation of Kanban.
+As described in books on The Kanban Method for software development, the two primary practices of The Kanban Method are to visualize work and to limit work in progress (WIP).
+Four additional general practices of The Kanban Method listed in Essential Kanban Condensed are to make policies explicit, manage flow, implement feedback loops, and improve collaboratively.

-The kanban board in the diagram above highlights the first three general practices of kanban.
+The kanban board in the diagram above highlights the first three general practices of The Kanban Method.